dalealleshouse/algorithms/README.md

 ## TODO List:
-1. Hash Table for list data structures
-1. New run times for all list data structures
 1. Update Shortest Path to use a Heap instead of a naive priority queue
     - requires a re-prioritize method on the heap implementation which in turn requires a hash table
+    - perhaps it should just use a Fibonacci heap???
+1. Should Hash Tables be moved to the list data structures section?
+1. Should Search Trees be moved to the data structures section?
 1. Actual run time for naive shortest path vs. priority queue shortest path